 Learning on the Job

-For a young man coming from a family which earned a living from movies (his father and two brothers being film producers), Mani Ratnam knew little about the process of filmmaking.
-But three decades and 20 films later, the Chennai-based filmmaker has reached an uncrowded place that is occupied by only select members of his tribe.
-Mani has just finished collaborating with journalist Baradwaj Rangan to bring out his story in a book called Conversations with Mani Ratnam, and is about to wind up his new film Kadal.
-Excerpts from an interview with The Indian Express:
+For a young man belonging to a family which earned its living from movies — his father and two brothers were film producers — Mani Ratnam knew little about filmmaking.
+Three decades and 20 films later, the Chennai-based filmmaker has reached an uncrowded place at the top rungs of Indian cinema.
+Ratnam has recently collaborated with journalist Baradwaj Rangan in a book, Conversations with Mani Ratnam, on his life and cinema, and will soon wind up his new film Kadal.
+He talks about making bilinguals, censorship and stardom in this interview:

 How did it all begin?